ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 After optimization is complete, remove all waters will fewer than 2 H-bonds to non-waters and perform a restrained minimization with the default RMSD of 0.30 A. This removes all waters which are not interacting substantially with the protein, and relaxes the structure in preparation for MD.
 Each step will create a new entry in the Entry List.
 Make sure you're using the lastest entry before you move forward through each step.

+Finally, look at your protein structure in the main window.
+We're going to save the whole system first, then we're going to save the ligand in a separate file.

+To save the whole system, right click the minimized entry in the Entry List and select `Export > Structures`, then save this as `<your protein name>_maestro.pdb`.

+To save the ligand, make sure the mouse is in Residue Selecting mode (there should be a big upper-case "R" in the top left of the window), then left click on the ligand.
+Once it's selected, right click on one of the ligand atoms and select `Create new entry by > Extracting selected atoms`.
+Now, right click on the new entry (should be called "Structure##") in the Entry List and select `Export > Structures`.
+Save this as `<your ligand name>_maestro.pdb`.
+(SDF stands for "Structure Descriptor File").

-9. First, let’s try to assign parameters to the resulting pdb using the Amber forcefield 14SB.
+9. First, let’s try to assign parameters to the resulting whole system pdb using the Amber forcefield "FF14SB".
 Parameterization requires a lot of technical expertise, and can be one of the most frustrating parts of setting up an MD simulation.

 First we must load amber into our work environment, in the terminal type: